 Similarly, patients reported an improvement in pelvic pain across all three intervention arms when measured by monthly mean VAS.
-The mean change from baseline was similar between the DMPA-SC and elagolix 150 daily group, with slightly greater improvements observed in the elagolix 75 twice daily group.30
+The mean change from baseline was similar between the DMPA-SC and elagolix 150 daily group, with slightly greater improvements observed in the elagolix 75 twice daily group.

 The mean dysmenorrhea score from the CPSSS improved by week four across all study arms and was maintained through week 24 of treatment.
-Each group reported a mean reduction in dysmenorrhea of approximately 1.5 points.30 After discontinuation of study therapy, mean dysmenorrhea scores worsened by almost a full point in all groups but did not return to baseline levels as of week 48.30
+Each group reported a mean reduction in dysmenorrhea of approximately 1.5 points.
+After discontinuation of study therapy, mean dysmenorrhea scores worsened by almost a full point in all groups but did not return to baseline levels as of week 48.

-An improvement in NMPP of approximately one point was reached by week 8 in each treatment arm and was maintained through week 48 after withdrawal of study drug.30
+An improvement in NMPP of approximately one point was reached by week 8 in each treatment arm and was maintained through week 48 after withdrawal of study drug.

-Patient-reported improvement in dyspareunia was slower, reaching a meaningful improvement by week 12 for the elagolix 150 mg daily group and week 16 for the 75 mg twice daily group; dyspareunia improved with DMPA-SC as well, but mean scores did not cross the study-defined clinically meaningful improvement of 1 point at any timepoint during 48 weeks of follow-up.30
+Patient-reported improvement in dyspareunia was slower, reaching a meaningful improvement by week 12 for the elagolix 150 mg daily group and week 16 for the 75 mg twice daily group; dyspareunia improved with DMPA-SC as well, but mean scores did not cross the study-defined clinically meaningful improvement of 1 point at any timepoint during 48 weeks of follow-up.

 Table 3.8.
-Change from Baseline in Mean Pain Scores from the PETAL Trial^{30}
+Change from Baseline in Mean Pain Scores from the PETAL Trial22\

-CPSSSα V ASβ Dysme norrhea enstrual c Pain Dysp pareunia Week Week Week Week Week Week Week Week Week 24 24 12 24 12 24 12 24 12 DMPA-SC -5.3 -15.7 -22.8 -1.5 -1.7 -0.9 -1.1 -0.6 -0.9 Elagolix 150 QD -5.5 -17.7 -18.2 -1.4 -1.5 -1.0 -1.2 -1.0 -1.2 Elagolix 75 BID -5.2 -23.6 -26.8 -1.7 -1.4 -1.1 -1.2 -0.9 -1.0
+CPSSSα V ASβ S β Dysmenorrhea Nonmenstrual Pelvic Pain Dyspareunia Week Week Week Week Week Week Week Week Week 24 24 12 24 12 24 12 24 12 DMPA-SC -5.3 -15.7 -17.0 -1.5 -1.7 -0.9 -1.1 -0.6 -0.9 Elagolix 150 QD -5.5 -17.7 -18.2 -1.4 -1.5 -1.0 -1.2 -1.0 -1.2 Elagolix 75 BID -5.2 -23.6 -23.6 -1.7 -1.4 -1.1 -1.2 -0.9 -1.0

-Data were digitized from published charts and should be interpreted with caution; Baseline scores were not reported; α Week 12 scores were not reported; β VAS was scored on a scale of 0 (no pain) to 100 (worst pain ever felt).
+Data were digitized from published charts and should be interpreted with caution; \Baseline scores were not reported; $\alpha$ Week 12 scores were not reported; $\beta$ VAS was scored on a scale of 0 (no pain) to 100 (worst pain ever felt).
 Patients indicated the worst level of pain felt over a 24-hour period; CPSSS=Composite Pelvic Signs and Symptoms Score; VAS=Visual Analog Scale; QD=daily; BID=twice daily